 In both cases, the Premises Closure Notice must also give the reasons why the enforcement officer considers that closure of the premises is necessary and proportionate for the purpose of minimising the risk of exposure to coronavirus.
 The notice must specify the period for which the notice has effect (not more than 28 days from when the notice is issued) and give details of the right of appeal.

 An enforcement officer can also issue a Premises Closure Notice where they consider that the responsible person has failed to take the measures specified in a Premises Improvement Notice within the specified time limit and either:

-- a fixed penalty notice has been issued (for example as a result of business selling alcohol after 10.00 pm), or
+- a fixed penalty notice has been issued, or

 - proceedings have been brought for an offence A Premises Closure Notice has effect from the time at which it is issued or from a later time specified in the notice.